HSU-HPC/BERT/README.md

 ## License

-This code is published under the GPLv3.0 License and is available for non-commercial academic purposes.
+This code is published under the GPLv3.0 License.

 ## Reference
 Please cite our manuscript, if you use BERT for your research: